2022 CROATIA HOLIDAYS

 |SaturdaySat||Oct 08, 2022Oct 08||Independence Day|

 Public Holidays in Croatia

-The upcoming Croatia holiday Independence Day is in 10 days from today.
+The upcoming Croatia holiday Easter Monday is in 81 days from today.

-The upcoming Croatia holiday All Saints Day is in 34 days from today.
+The upcoming Croatia holiday Labour Day is in 94 days from today.

-The upcoming Croatia holiday Remembrance Day is in 51 days from today.
+The upcoming Croatia holiday Statehood day is in 123 days from today.

 The Republic of Croatia has about 14 national holidays each year.
 The commonest religion in Croatia is Roman Catholic, making the majority of public holidays to be based on Catholic observances, followed by Croatian cultural traditions.

 The citizens of the Republic who celebrate different religious holidays are allowed to work on such days of the year.
 That entails Christians who celebrate Christmas on January 7th in keeping with the Julian calendar, Muslims in the days of Ramadan Bayram and Kurban Bayram, and Jews on the days of Rosh Hashanah and Yom Kippur.
 The unofficial holidays marked in the country include Carnival celebrations that are made in most cities and towns on Shrove Tuesday (Pokladni utorak).
 Some towns have de facto public holidays that they mark as patron saints' feast days.
 For instance, Split celebrates Saint Domnius (SvetiDuje) on May 7th, with Dubrovnik remembering the day of Saint Blaise (SvetiVlaho) on February 3rd.